mantczakaus/ont_amplicon/README.md

 ### HTML report output
 (in progress)
 An example of report can be found [here](https://github.com/maelyg/ont_amplicon/blob/master/docs/HTML_report_example.zip).
-the report consists of 3 main parts: input parameters, input data quality report and Consensus sequences The input paramters section captures the metadata that was provided in the samplesheet:
+The report consists of 3 main parts: input parameters, input data quality report and Consensus sequences.

+The i**nput paramteers section** captures the metadata that was provided in the samplesheet:
 - Sample ID
 - FASTQ files
 - Target taxon